DeveloperZo/eligibility-poc/docs/archive/troubleshooting.md

-# Troubleshooting Guide - Eligibility Rule Management System
+# Troubleshooting Guide - benefit plan Management System

-This guide provides solutions to common issues encountered when testing and operating the eligibility rule management system.
+This guide provides solutions to common issues encountered when testing and operating the benefit plan management system.

 ## Table of Contents